by Francesca Perry

 I’d like to think that community is not, contrary to popular belief, built through ‘place branding’ tactics!
 Real collaborative and productive local projects can achieve great connections and improvements.
 From communal gardening and urban agriculture to public art projects and youth initiatives, it is important to help enable people to both get involved and run activities themselves.
 Public space plays a crucial role in these processes, and really it is accessible public space that needs to be nurtured to achieve inclusive regeneration.

 Sometimes additions are needed.
-By this I don’t mean a cafe that charges £4 for a coffee.
-I mean a GP surgery, access to affordable and healthy food, a community space, a training centre.
+By this I don’t necessarily mean another Tesco Metro or a cafe that charges £4 for a coffee.
+Is it possible to contribute a community space, healthcare facility, or a skills training centre?
 Respond to existing and very real needs that, if catered for, will greatly improve the wellbeing of the people and their place.

 Enhance training and employment opportunities